qmlbook/qmlbook/docs/ch19-felgo-plugins/felgo-plugins.rst

 The Felgo Live Server operates by transmitting changed QML, JS and asset files to the Live Client.
 However, C++ code always requires compilation which is why the Live Client cannot support custom C++ out of the box.
 All your native C++ classes need to be built into the application.

-The way to solve this with the Felgo SDK is to integrate the Felgo Live Module to your own project.
+The way to solve this with the Felgo SDK is to integrate the Felgo Live Module into your own project.
 This essentially turns your own app into a custom Live Client that supports QML Hot Reload.
 The code needed for this is trivial.

 First, you need to add the ``felgo-live`` module to your Qt ``CONFIG`` in your project::